WHAT’S IN THIS REVIEW?

 United States, Canada, United Kingdom, Australia, Germany, Netherlands, Switzerland, Romania, Sweden, Austria, Spain, Japan, Singapore, Italy, France, Belgium, Czech Republic, UAE, Denmark, Norway, Finland, Andorra, Armenia, Cyprus, Algeria, Georgia, Greenland, Isle of Man, Iran, Kazakhstan, Liechtenstein, Sri Lanka, Morocco, Monaco, Montenegro, Malta, Nigeria, Panama, Qatar, Saudi Arabia, Venezuela, Brazil, Slovakia, Serbia, Latvia, North Macedonia, Moldova, Estonia, Albania, South Africa, Argentina, Portugal, Lithuania, Bulgaria, Bosnia, Greece, Bahamas, Ireland, Poland, India, Hong Kong, Luxembourg

-They still deserve to be commended, as it’s comparable, (or better) than much of the competition.
-Over 35,000 servers is nothing to be sniffed at, and PIA do have one of the more comprehensive networks overall.
+They still deserve to be commended, as it’s comparable (or better than) much of the competition.
+Over 35,000 servers is nothing to be sniffed at, and PIA does have one of the more comprehensive networks overall.
 Others won’t bother with exotic territories whatsoever, and they offer both quality and quantity.

 Streaming & Torrenting

 Alternatively, torrenting is widely used as a method to access restricted content.
-This can be in the form of news or blocked videos, and that includes both the legal and illegal varieties.
+This can be in the form of news or blocked videos, and that includes both legal and illegal varieties.
 Happily, PIA supports P2P on all of their servers.

 How does a VPN deal with censorship, and can they be trusted to take care of your personal data?
 These are some of the most important questions to consider before deciding on a new provider, so here’s what you need to know about PIA.